 Singapore

-Singapore ranks 10th on the Asian Stock Exchange, and the average salary in Singapore is about $4600 per month.
-Permanent residence in Singapore requires an investment of SGD 2.5 million, equivalent to USD 1.8 million.
+More about it is the Average salary which is about $4600 per month.
+Lastly, permanent residence in Singapore requires an investment of SGD 2.5 million equivalent to USD 1.8 million.
+So, we can definitely say it’s among the richest Countries.

 United States